garygr2002/Rebalance/README.md

 ### Account Weight Real-Estate

-The weight real-estate begins at column 134, and may be up to 6 characters long.
+The weight real estate begins at column 134, and may be up to 6 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to real estate investments (e.g. real property or shares in a trust).
 If this field, and that for stocks, bonds and cash sum to 100, then the specified weight is actually a percent assigned to real estate.

 ### Synthesizer Type

 The synthesizer type begins at column 141, and may be up to 16 characters long.
 The field is typically not specified for accounts where the value does not need to be synthesized.
 Accounts whose value may need to be synthesized include annuities, social security, or pensions.
 If specified, the content is constrained to one of the following strings: "Averaging", "CPI_Annuity", "Negation", "No_CPI_Annuity", or "Social_Security".
 Case is not important.

-Monthly annuitized payments for CPI-adjusted, Non-CPI-adjusted and Social Security are given per-investor in the portfolio file.
-If the value of the account is not explicitly specified in the holding file, then the software will attempt to synthesize the value of the account using the indicated synthesizer.
-It will do this based on the monthly payment, the life expectancy of the investor (also given in the portfolio file), and the expected rate of inflation (for non-CPI adjusted annuities).
+Monthly annuitized payments for CPI-adjusted, Non-CPI-adjusted and Social Security are given per-investor in the [Portfolio File](#portfolio-file).
+If the value of the account is not explicitly specified in the [Holding File](#holding-file), then the software will attempt to synthesize the value of the account using the indicated synthesizer.
+It will do this based on the monthly payment, the life expectancy of the investor (also given in the [Portfolio File](#portfolio-file), and the expected rate of inflation (for non-CPI adjusted annuities).

 For accounts that estimate valuations of real estate, the user may create a synthesized account that is the negated sum of the estimates, plus their average.
 The sum of the synthesized account and all the estimates will produce a single, positive average.
 This valuation of this type of account is the work of an averaging synthesizer.
 See the [Referenced Accounts](#referenced-accounts) field.

 ### Referenced Accounts

 Referenced accounts begin at column 158, and maybe up to 16 characters long per referenced account.
 Their content is constrained to positive integers.
-The referenced accounts may be used by the indicated synthesizer.
+The referenced accounts may be used by the synthesizer indicated in the [Synthesizer Type](#synthesizer-type).
 For example, an averaging synthesizer will need to reference the accounts it is expected to average.

 ## Basis File

 Note: The rows, fields, and consistency rules stated below are applicable to both the basis file, and the [Holding File](#holding-file).
 The basis file contains prices paid for tickers, and the sums of prices paid for all tickers in accounts, institutions and portfolios.
 The software may use the basis file for calculating capital gains tax.
 See [Holding File](#holding-file) for a discussion of the holding file.

 The basis file is one of sixteen CSV files that act as input to the software.
 Files in this format are located in a subdirectory named "basis_" followed by a date designation in the format "yyyymmdd", and a file type of ".csv".
-When run with no command line options, the software will read, and use the basis file that has the latest date that is not later than the date of the latest holding file.
+When run with no command line options, the software will read, and use the basis file that has the latest date that is not later than the date of the latest [Holding File](#holding-file).
 The basis file contains a hierarchy of investment bases.
 At the highest level are portfolios, followed by institutions, followed by accounts, followed by tickers.
 Each row of the basis file corresponds to one of these, and is coded to indicate its type.
 The software assumes:

 1. All ticker rows are a part of the most recently listed account row
 2. All account rows are a part of the most recently listed institution row
 3. All institution rows are a part of the most recently listed portfolio row

 The software assumes that "orphaned" rows (tickers, accounts or institutions with no parent) are errors, and reports these as such.
-If the value field of an account is specified, it should match the sum of the ticker rows of the account.
-If the value field of an institution is specified, it should match the sum of the account rows of the institution.
-If the value field of a portfolio is specified, it should match the sum of the institution rows of the portfolio.
+If a user specifies the value field for an account, he should match the sum of the ticker rows of the account.
+If a user specifies the value field of an institution, he should match the sum of the account rows of the institution.
+If a user specifies the value field of a portfolio, he should match the sum of the institution rows of the portfolio.
 The software will consider it an error if the value field in any row - if provided - does not match the sum of its children.

 The concatenation of the foreign key of a parent row, and the foreign key of a child row in the basis file should be unique.
 For portfolios, the unique combination would be a distinguished value concatenated with the portfolio mnemonic.
 For institutions, the unique combination would be the portfolio mnemonic concatenated with an institution mnemonic.
 For accounts, the unique combination would be the institution mnemonic concatenated with the account number.
 For tickers, the unique combination would be the account key (institution mnemonic/account number combination) concatenated with the ticker symbol.

-The portfolio mnemonic specified in a basis row must match a portfolio file row.
-The institution mnemonic/account number combination must match an account file row.
-The ticker symbol must match a ticker file row.
+The portfolio mnemonic specified in a basis row must match a [Portfolio File](#portfolio-file) row.
+The institution mnemonic/account number combination must match an [Account File](#account-file) row.
+The ticker symbol must match a [Ticker File](#ticker-file) row.
 The primary key for rows in the file is the ordinal number of the row.
 The following are the fields of a basis file row.

 ### Basis Type

 The basis type begins in column 1, and is 1 character.
 Its content is constrained to one of the following characters: 'A' (an account row), 'F' (a row for a fund available for rebalance), 'I' (an institution row), 'J' (a row for a fund <b><i>not</i>,</b> available for rebalance), 'P' (a portfolio row), 'Q', (a row for a single bond or stock), 'X' (a row for an exchange-trade fund).
-I hope the use of the line type is self-explanatory.
+I hope the use of the [Basis Type](#basis-type) is self-explanatory.

 ### Basis Foreign

 The foreign key begins in column 3, and may be 16 characters long.
 Its content is unconstrained as long as it references:

-1. A portfolio mnemonic (see [Portfolio File](#portfolio-file)) for rows with a 'P' line type
+1. A portfolio mnemonic (see [Portfolio File](#portfolio-file)) for rows with a 'P' [Basis Type](#basis-type)
-2. An institution mnemonic (see [Account File](#account-file)) for rows with an 'I' line type
+2. An institution mnemonic (see [Account File](#account-file)) for rows with an 'I' [Basis Type](#basis-type)
-3. An account number (see [Account File](#account-file)) for rows with an 'A' line type
+3. An account number (see [Account File](#account-file)) for rows with an 'A' [Basis Type](#basis-type)
-4. A ticker symbol (see [Ticker File](#ticker-file)) for rows with an 'F', 'J', 'Q' or 'X' line type
+4. A ticker symbol (see [Ticker File](#ticker-file)) for rows with an 'F', 'J', 'Q' or 'X' [Basis Type](#basis-type)

 ### Basis Name

 The basis name begins in column 20, and may be 42 characters long.
-Its content is unconstrained, but must match the portfolio name for rows with a 'P' line type, an account name for rows with an 'A' line type, or the ticker symbol for rows with an 'F, 'J', 'Q', or 'X' line type.
-Institution names (rows with an 'I' line type) are specified in this file, and nowhere else.
+Its content is unconstrained, but must match the portfolio name for rows with a 'P' [Basis Type](#basis-type), an account name for rows with an 'A' [Basis Type](#basis-type), or the ticker symbol for rows with an 'F, 'J', 'Q', or 'X' [Basis Type](#basis-type).
+Institution names (rows with an 'I' [Basis Type](#basis-type)) are specified in this file, and nowhere else.
 These are therefore completely unconstrained, even if they are inconsistent between multiple occurrences in this same file, or the [Holding File](#holding-file).
 The software only uses this field for readability in its reports.

 ### Basis Shares

 The basis shares begins in column 63, and may be 18 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
-If left blank, the software will attempt to infer the basis shares by dividing the basis value by the basis price, but only if both are specified and the basis price is not zero.
+If left blank, the software will attempt to infer the basis shares by dividing the [Basis Value](#basis-value) by the [Basis Price](#basis-price), but only if both are specified and the [Basis Price](#basis-price) is not zero.
 The basis shares only has meaning for rows of the 'F', 'J', 'Q' or 'X' types, and should be left blank for 'A', 'I' and 'P' rows.
-If not blank for 'A', 'I' or 'P' rows, the software may use the basis shares to calculate a basis value that was left blank, but for no other purpose.
+If not blank for 'A', 'I' or 'P' rows, the software may use the basis shares to calculate a [Basis Value](#basis-value) that was left blank, but for no other purpose.

 ### Basis Price

 The basis price begins in column 82, and may be 18 characters long.
 Its content is constrained to a number, possibly with a decimal point.
-If left blank, the software will attempt to infer the basis price by dividing the basis value by the basis shares, but only if both are specified and the basis shares is not zero.
+If left blank, the software will attempt to infer the basis price by dividing the [Basis Value](#basis-value) by the [Basis Shares](#basis-shares), but only if both are specified and the [Basis Shares](#basis-shares) is not zero.
 The basis price only has meaning for rows of the 'F', 'J', 'Q' or 'X' types, and should be left blank for 'A', 'I' and 'P' rows.
-If not blank for 'A', 'I' or 'P' rows, the software may use the basis price to calculate a basis value that was left blank, but for no other purpose. <i>Basis price is a currency field with no currency indicator.</i>
+If not blank for 'A', 'I' or 'P' rows, the software may use the basis price to calculate a [Basis Value](#basis-value) that was left blank, but for no other purpose. <i>Basis price is a currency field with no currency indicator.</i>

 ### Basis Value

 The basis value begins in column 101, and may be 18 characters long.
 Its content is constrained to a number, possibly with a decimal point.
-If left blank, the software will attempt to infer the basis value by multiplying the basis shares by the basis price, but only if both are specified. <i>Basis value is a currency field with no currency indicator.</i> If specified, the basis value must:
+If left blank, the software will attempt to infer the basis value by multiplying the [Basis Shares](#basis-shares) by the [Basis Price](#basis-price), but only if both are specified. <i>Basis value is a currency field with no currency indicator.</i> If specified, the basis value must:

 1. For 'A' rows, match the sum of all 'F', 'J', 'Q' and 'X' rows given as children
 2. For 'I' rows, match the sum of all 'A' rows given as children